 Who should consider the ChSNC™ program?

 Financial planning professionals who want to take their existing expertise and apply it to this curriculum to enhance the quality of life of families with special needs.
-The ChSNC™ requires an extensive and multi-disciplinary background.
+The ChSNC requires an extensive and multi-disciplinary background.
 All Students entering into the program must hold a CLU®, ChFC®, CFP®, PFS credential, or master's degree in financial planning (or equivalent areas of study) or successfully pass a validation exam.
 That robust planning foundation is expanded through the specialized content of three courses, which narrow and sharpen their focus on the needs of people with disabilities and other special needs.
-If you do not have a generalist designation (CLU®, ChFC®, etc) and want to become a ChSNC™, you can take a validation exam.
+If you do not have a generalist designation (CLU®, ChFC®, etc) and want to become a ChSNC, you can take a validation exam.
 If you pass and if you have five years of appropriate experience (a description of appropriate experience is available from The College), you have met the generalist designation requirement and can complete your ChSNC coursework and use the designation upon completion.
-For more information, please call a professional education counselor at 888-263-7265.
+See more information on the Validation Exam

 - Two self study courses supported by robust online learning capabilities.

 - A live webinar capstone for the final course.

 Live Online CoursesNo online classes available at this timeNo online classes available at this timeNo online classes available at this timeNo online classes available at this timeNo online classes available at this time